 Super cute and simple idea.
 We something very similar with Kindergarten students many years ago and it was just right in terms of difficulty and prep.
 Look at the sweet little poem that goes along with it.

 Do your students like Pop-Up cards?
-Have you tried it?
+Have you tried making them?

 Here is a free download of the Mother’s Day cards we made.
 It was simple – just two folds and a small cut on the dotted line.
 My students thought it was MAGIC.

 More sweet ideas…